aws-solutions-library-samples/guidance-for-configuring-virtual-calls-on-salesforce-using-amazon-chime/README.md

 If you’ve already deployed Virtual Calls and just need to upgrade your existing deployment, perform the following steps:

-1. Download the Cloudformation template from the templates directory.
+1. Download the CloudFormation template from the templates directory.
 2. In the AWS Management Console, choose **Services > CloudFormation**.
 3. Choose the existing Virtual Care stack.
 4. Choose **Update** to open the **Update stack** page.